Case Study: 4,254 homes, Vale of White Horse District Council

 Solution

-▪ Following a general election, full district and parish council elections and ward boundary changes in May 2015, we compiled a comprehensive Political & Community Stakeholder Survey identifying the elected members who would impact the planning application.
+▪ Following a general election, full district and parish council elections and ward boundary changes, we compiled a comprehensive Political & Community Stakeholder Survey identifying the elected members who would impact the planning application.

 ▪ Using the information gathered in the Survey we began monitoring of the Didcot Herald, Oxford Times and online media to keep the project team aware of what key stakeholders were saying publicly about the application and planning & development issues in the area more widely.